demand-chain/mac-bootstrap/README.md

 # Mac Bootstrap for Demand Chain

-This script will provision a new machine running a fresh install of [macOS Big Sur (11.15)][bigsur].
+This script will provision a new machine running a fresh install of [macOS Monterey][macos].
+It configures the shell, installs Rosetta, and installs useful applications.

 This is a simplified version of my personal [bootstrap script][bootstrap-josh].